Vicente de la Mata

-Vicente de la Mata (January 15, 1918 – August 4, 1980) was an Argentine football forward and manager.
-He played most of his club career for Independiente and played for the Argentina national team between 1937 and 1946.
+Vicente de la Mata (15 January 1918 – 4 August 1980) was an Argentine football player and manager.
+A forward, he played most of his club career for Independiente and for the Argentina national team between 1937 and 1946.

 Playing career

 De la Mata emerged from the youth team of Central Córdoba in 1936, he was soon signed by Independiente where he spent 14 seasons, scoring 151 goals in 362 games for the club.
 He was part of three championship winning teams and played alongside Antonio Sastre and Arsenio Erico.
 He is fondly remembered as one of the club's greatest ever players.

 De la Mata played for Argentina on thirteen occasions between 1937 and 1946, scoring six goals.
 He played for Argentina in the Copa América on three occasions, each won by Argentina.
 In 1937 he scored both goals in the 2–0 win over Brazil in the final.
 He was also part of the squads that won the tournament in 1945 and 1946.

 In 1951 he returned to Rosario to play for Newell's Old Boys and retired in 1952.